hasgeek/flask-babel2/README.md

    if necessary;
 3. Does not reload localizations for each request.

-Flask-Babel2 is API-compatible with Flask-Babel.
+Flask-Babelhg is API-compatible with Flask-Babel.

 # Documention